ETIAS Visa Waiver for Spain

 How to apply for an ETIAS program to visit Spain

-It will be quick and simple to apply for an ETIAS Visa Waiver after it is implemented in 2021.
+It will be quick and simple to apply for an ETIAS Visa Waiver after it is implemented at the end of 2022.
 Each application should not take longer than 10 minutes.
 Applicants will just need to complete the form, pay a fee, and then receive the visa waiver by email.

 It will be essential to make sure the form does not contain any errors and that it is completed fully.
 Any inaccuracies or missing information could lead to delays in the process.
 The application is complete once the payment has been made and approved ETIAS Visas Waiver are sent by email.